 Check out this awesome food tour where a local guide will take you around Rome’s famous foodie neighborhoods, tasting the best of Italian cuisine all evening (with lots of wine, like any great Roman meal).

 If you’re planning a trip to Europe or Italy, do not miss out on this iconic paradise that manages to combine it’s magnificent history with it’s bustling city life.
 Get out there and roam Rome!
-And if you need more help planning your trip, check out my friends at the Roman Guy’s Italy Trip Planning, where they can help customize the perfect Roman getaway for you.
+And if you need more help planning your trip, check out my travel agent, Addie, she’s the best – use the code JETSETCHRISTINA in your referral and she doesn’t even charge a fee for booking!

 Don’t forget to take time to relax, sip on a glass of Italian wine, watch the city crowds go by, and enjoy la dolce vita like only the Italians can.